nathan-folsom/traw/readme.md

 - Escape key to exit modes, as well as enter
 - Zoom levels
 - Extend/shrink arrows when resizing boxes
+- Draw boxes in all directions, not just down and right

 ### General